GeoVisionEnvironmental/OpenDroneMap/README.md

 OpenDroneMap is an open source toolkit for processing aerial drone imagery.
 Typical drones use simple point-and-shoot cameras, so the images from drones, while from a different perspective, are similar to any pictures taken from point-and-shoot cameras, i.e. non-metric imagery.
 OpenDroneMap turns those simple images into three dimensional geographic data that can be used in combination with other geographic datasets.

+Note:  This fork is maintained by GeoVisionEnvironmental.
+Master branch is aligned with upstream ODM-master.
+Purpose of the fork is to focus on optimized Docker builds of ODM.

 ![](https://raw.githubusercontent.com/OpenDroneMap/OpenDroneMap/master/img/tol_ptcloud.png)

 In a word, OpenDroneMap is a toolchain for processing raw civilian UAS imagery to other useful products.
 What kind of products?